msqtt/blog/README.md

 # blog
- writing-notes-everyday-project faied, soi gonna just write some blogs instead :D
+ writing-notes-everyday-project failed, soi gonna just write some blogs instead :D

- im kinda lazy about struggling with various blog pages, so just writing it using issue.
+ i am kinda lazy about struggling with various blog pages, so just writing it using issue.